Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Discussion

 These observations suggest that the choice of optimization objectives plays a crucial role not only in how easily fairness can be improved, but also in what kind of improvements are encouraged by the metric definitions themselves.
 Understanding these interactions is essential when evaluating fairness-enhancing interventions such as reweighting.

-Future work can look more deeply into the interactions between performance metrics (accuracy, auroc) and fairness metrics (demographic parity difference, subgroup false negative fairness) to determine which combinations are most compatible with reweighting-based methods, and to identify when metric improvements genuinely correspond to improved outcomes for all subgroups.
+Future work should investigate whether improvements in fairness metrics achieved through various reweighting strategies translate into genuinely improved outcomes for all subgroups.
 In addition to the objectives used during optimization, the performance of evolved weights may also depend on the particular parameter settings used in the GA configuration.
 Accordingly, future investigation could replicate our experiments using different ML models and explore alternative GA configurations, including adjustments to parameters such as the parent-selection strategy (e.g., replacing NSGA-II with lexicase selection~\cite{helmuth2014solving}).